ajhyndman/puz/PUZ File Format.md

 The GEXT data section is another "board" of one byte per square.
 Each byte is a bitmask indicating that some style attributes are set.
 The meanings of four bits are known:

+- 0x08 means that the square is currently marked correct
 - 0x10 means that the square was previously marked incorrect
 - 0x20 means that the square is currently marked incorrect
 - 0x40 means that the contents were given